 It is worth noting that even this process carries risk.
 In the time between the placement of an order and the execution of a trade, a price differential can emerge.
 This slippage represents an execution risk.
 For traders executing orders frequently, this risk can have real consequences for profitability.

 An order management system (OMS) is a system designed to manage trade orders.
 It is generally used by portfolio managers to gain a high level overview of a portfolio and generate orders accordingly.
 Once an order is placed, an OMS will translate it into an actionable transaction (buy x or sell y) and send it to a trader for execution.

 Once a trader receives an order to buy or sell a particular quantity of a financial instrument, they must execute the trade.
 An EMS provides the available trading avenues through which an order can be executed.

 Systematic Trading with SigTech

 SigTech facilitates the construction of automated trading systems.
 Once a strategy has been built and backtested it can be released into a live production environment.
 Within this production environment a strategy’s performance can be tested with respect to live market data without taking on actual exposure.
-From there, SigTech facilitates integration with an external EMS or OMS in order to execute a strategy and take on actual market exposure.
+From there, you can extract the results from the platform and deploy it into production to execute a strategy and take on actual market exposure.